 identified opportunities (leveraging AustCham ASEAN’s network throughout ASEAN)

 - A research report which identifies the opportunities for northern Australian agri-food sector in the ASEAN region and :

 - Identifies key trends in the ASEAN food sector to 2025

 - Assesses fit with capabilities/supply in northern Australia

 - Outlines the challenges to capturing the opportunity (e.g. infrastructure, non-tariff barriers)

-- Outlines an action plan to address, including focus on fostering a conducive business environment
+- Outlines an action plan to address, including a focus on fostering a conducive business environment

-- The final report will identify key potential roadblocks to realising the ASEAN opportunity to key policy makers and provide potential action steps for northern Australia to realise the ASEAN food opportunity through leveraging Austcham ASEAN’s networks.
+- The final report identifies key potential roadblocks to realising the ASEAN opportunity to key policymakers and provides potential action steps for northern Australia to realise the ASEAN food opportunity through leveraging Austcham ASEAN’s networks.